-- develop their reading skills - study and practise vocabulary for conservation - discuss conservation in general and in the local environment - study the theme of Nature
+- develop their reading skills - study and practise vocabulary for conservation - discuss conservation in general and in the local environment - study the theme of Nature - study and discuss the sub-theme of environmental education and participatory citizenship

 A. Mr Bate publishes a magazine about conservation called 'Earth Watch'.
 Here are two articles from this month's magazine.